 How Induction Heating Coils Work

 The induction coil determines how effectively and efficiently a workpiece is heated.
-Induction coils are water-cooled copper conductors made of copper tubing that is readily formed into the shape of the coil for the induction heating process.
+Induction coils are water-cooled copper conductors made of tubing that is formed into the shape of the coil for the induction heating process.
 Induction heating coils do not themselves get hot as water flows through them.

-Work coils range in complexity from a simple helical- or solenoid-wound coil (consisting of a number of turns of copper tube wound around a mandrel) to a coil that is precision machined from solid copper and brazed.
+Work coils range in complexity from a simple helical- or solenoid-wound coil (consisting of a number of turns of copper tube wound around a mandrel) to a coil that is precision machined from solid copper and then brazed.

 The current in the workpiece is proportional to the coil’s EMF strength.
 This transfer of energy is known as the transformer effect or eddy current effect.